 - 13.1 The most common reason for children to be looked-after is because they have experienced abuse and/or neglect.
-The school recognises that children looked after may have additional vulnerabilities.
-The Designated Lead for Looked-After and Previously Looked-After Children is - 13.2 Staff will receive training on how to best safeguard children who are Looked-After and Previously Looked-After. - 13.3 The school will work with Personal Advisors when children leave care (where applicable). - 13.4 The school is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.
+The school recognises that children looked after may have additional vulnerabilities by virtue of this.
+The Designated Lead for Looked-After and Previously Looked-After Children is... - 13.2 Staff will receive training on how to best safeguard children who are Looked-After and who have been Previously Looked-After. - 13.3 The school will work with Personal Advisors when children leave care (where applicable). - 13.4 The school is committed to working with other agencies to ensure the best outcomes for Looked-After and Previously Looked-After children.

-14 Children with Special Educational Needs and Disabilities or physical health needs
+14 Children with Special Educational Needs and Disabilities (SEND) or physical health needs

-- 14.1 As outlined in Keeping Children Safe in Education (2021), The school is aware that children with additional needs or disabilities may be more vulnerable to abuse and additional barriers may exist when recognising abuse and neglect.
-This could be because: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying than other children;

-- the potential for children with SEN and disabilities or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.6
+- 14.1 As outlined in Keeping Children Safe in Education (2023), The school is aware that children with additional needs or disabilities may be more vulnerable to abuse both online and offline and additional barriers may exist when recognising abuse and neglect.
+This could be because: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children: - the potential for children with SEN and disabilities or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.

-14.2 Staff will be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions.

-14.3 Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
-We recognise that some children require specialist intervention to communicate and advice from the SENCO will be sought in these circumstances.

-14.4 Safeguarding learning opportunities within the curriculum will be appropriately differentiated to ensure all children can access it.
+- Being unable to understand the difference between fact and fiction in online content - 14.2 Any reports of abuse involving children with SEND will therefore require close liaison with the designated safeguarding lead and SENCO.
+Staff will also be trained in recognising signs of abuse in children with SEN and disabilities or certain medical conditions. - 14.3 Staff will take into account the needs of a child when responding to concerns of abuse or when taking a disclosure.
+We recognise that some children require specialist intervention to communicate and advice from the SENCO will be sought in these circumstances. - 14.4 Safeguarding learning opportunities within the curriculum will be appropriately differentiated to ensure all children can access it.